godatadriven/godatadriven-blog/content/ds-day.md

 > **Consultancy firm**:

-> Of course we can, but a real-time recommender system is so old-school [Translation: we don't know how to build one].
+> Of course, but a real-time recommender system is so old-school [Translation: we don't know how to build one].
 Let me tell you what you really want, and we can do it for the very modest fee of 3 grands a day.
 If it seems like a lot of money, you can't imagine what it will mean for the revenues of your company.
 You'll earn it back in a week.

 > **Client** :